vieron/compass-img-delivery/README.md

 ## Functions

-There are some Sass::Script functions which can be used in your SASS:
+There are some Sass::Script functions which can be used in your SCSS:

 ### img_delivery